PollySummer/TICKET-101/CONCLUSION.md

 * And also "Use 'const' with the constructor to improve performance.
 Try adding the 'const' keyword to the constructor invocation.".
 Was recomendation from VS code, so I added it in the main.dart and loan_form.dart

 That's all the disadvatages I found and fixed.

+<i>To be honest, I don't have much experience with Flutter and Dart, so my notes may seem general for all programming languages, but I tried to find as many pros and cons as possible.</i>